SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * replicate taxonomy fix: https://mail.google.com/mail/u/0/#inbox/FMfcgxwJXLntMnZkqzJfcvWQKXsHKDGV

-* pub/draft embedded item sync, events only if synced ok, clone?

 * need to resync following part deletion too

-* in dev seeing this exception:
-An unhandled error occurred while executing an activity.
-Workflow ID: '980956'.
-Activity: '4mvaxsfc5ntc90s0pbs7xtds4x', 'AuditSyncIssuesTask'.
-Putting the workflow in the faulted state.
-An expression of non-boolean type specified in a context where a condition is expected, near 'or'.

 * notifier with dropdown containing technical details/exceptions?